-The subjects are situated within an established residential area of Airdrie, North Lanarkshire.
+The subjects are situated within an established residential area of Bellshill, North Lanarkshire.
 Neighbouring properties are of a mixed style and age, with some being similar to that under report.
-Local amenities and transport links are within a reasonable distance.
+Local amenities and transport links can be found within a reasonable distance.